LUNCH & ABO MARKETPLACE

 This interactive session aims to address this challenge by bringing together representatives from concert halls and orchestras to ignite a conversation about how to create a new model built around long-range planning, financial transparency, synergy and meaningful audience development.

-Chaired by Nick Reed, Chief Executive of B:Music; with speakers Matthew Cleaver, CEO of The Anvil, Basingstoke; Sarah Bardwell - Managing Director, RPO and James Thomas - Director, Royal Northern Sinfonia & Classical Programme, The Glasshouse ICM; Claire Mera-Nelson - Director, Music, Arts Council England and Hannah Lake - Director, Touring, Arts Council England.
+Chaired by Nick Reed, Chief Executive of B:Music; with speakers Simon Wales, Chief Executive, Bristol Beacon; Sarah Bardwell - Managing Director, RPO and James Thomas - Director, Royal Northern Sinfonia & Classical Programme, The Glasshouse ICM; Claire Mera-Nelson - Director, Music, Arts Council England and Hannah Lake - Director, Touring, Arts Council England.

 Held at 15:30-16:15 and 16:30-17:15